Tsemaye/portfolio/README.md

 ## Work Experience
-**Data Science Intern  @ LetsGrowMore (_May 2024_)**
-Start Date: May 2024
-- To complete the following Machine Learning projects as part of the Let's Grow More Virtual Internship Program:
-  -  Iris Flowers Classification ML Project
-  -  Stock Market Prediction And Forecasting using Stacked LSTM
-  -  Music Recommendation System
-- To conduct Exploratory Data Analysis (EDA) on the Terrorism dataset to identify hot zones of terrorism.
-- To develop a Decision Tree classifier and visualize it graphically for predicting classes of new data
-- To complete Advanced Level Tasks:
-  -  Handwritten Digit Classification using Neural Network
-  -  Next Word Prediction using RNN
-  -  Handwritten Equation Solver using CNN
-  -  Facial Recognition for Mood Detection and Music Recommendation

 **NYSC Technology Instructor  @ Government of Nigeria (_June 2022 - May 2023_)**
 - Cultivated a positive and collaborative classroom environment, promoting a conducive learning atmosphere.
 - Delivered comprehensive instruction to students on basic technology concepts and skills.